Posted on

 Around 2004, Ilegal’s founder John Rexer began smuggling mezcal from Oaxaca to Café No Sé, his clandestine bar and music hub in Antigua, Guatemala.
 The mezcal became popular very quickly.
 In 2006, John created the brand Ilegal, originally just to supply the bar.
 On the back of each bottle of Ilegal you will find it says “Originally produced for: Café No Sé, Mezcal Bar.”

 Handcrafted by fourth-generation mezcaleros in small batches in Oaxaca, Mexico, Ilegal Mezcal has a beautifully balanced profile, with a mouthful of agave and a hint of smoke.
-Our practices reflect our commitment to sustainability and biodiversity in the Oaxaca region.
+Our practices reflect our commitment to biodiversity in the Oaxaca region.
 Commitment to quality is apparent in every step of our process, from harvest to first sip.

 No celebrities, just damn good mezcal.